What is restaurant table turnover and how to optimize it for higher efficiency

 Always schedule staff members to match the demand.
 As soon as guests arrive, team members must be there to greet them proactively.

-It’s crucial that there are no lingering wait times during service, as this dead time can affect the table turnover from your end.
+It’s crucial that there are no lingering wait times during service, as this dead time can affect the table turnover rate from your end.

 Going digital

 Many restaurants have already taken advantage of digital menus and digital payment solutions — and for good reason.
-These additions can play a key role in table turnover.
+These additions can play a key role in improving table turnover.

 Avoid seating incomplete parties